Employment and employee benefits in Spain: overview

 If a dismissal is made on disciplinary grounds and a judge subsequently rules that the dismissal is unfair, the employer will have the following options:

-45 days of salary per year of contract up to 12 February 2012;
+45 days of salary per year for services for the period of time worked up to 12 February 2012; and

-If the dismissal is on disciplinary grounds, a specific procedure must be followed (Article 55, Workers' Statute).
+If the dismissal is based on disciplinary grounds, a specific procedure must be followed (section 55, Workers' Statute).
 Under this procedure, the employer must communicate their decision to the dismissed employee in writing, specifying the facts giving rise to the dismissal and the date on which the dismissal will take effect.
-In addition, if any employee representative is being dismissed, proceedings must be held in which both parties are entitled to be heard and receive proper notice.
-Spanish law does not, however, provide for any notice periods for dismissals.
+In addition, if any employee representative is being dismissed, proceedings must be held in which both parties are entitled to be heard and receive proper notice (this requirement must be met by the employer where the affected employee is a trade union member and the employers have knowledge of that affiliation).
+Spanish law does not, however, provide for any notice periods for disciplinary dismissals.

 All employees are protected from unfair dismissal.
 For unfair dismissal, the employer can choose between either: